Museums in Darwin, Australia

 Darwin is the capital and the largest city of the Northern Territory of Australia.
-It is also the smallest and most northerly of the Australian capital cities, and acts as the a regional centre.
+It is also the smallest and most northerly of the Australian capital cities and acts as the regional centre.
 The greater Darwin area is the ancestral home of the Larrakia Aboriginal people.

 Some of the key museums in Darwin include:

 - Museum and Art Gallery of the Northern Territory

 ” A Platypus is a duck designed by a committee.”

 Photo Credit: By Jeremy De Guzman [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons